 Emily earned her MS.Ed. in Clinical Mental Health Counseling from Northern Illinois University.
 Emily holds deep value for the safe space that exists within the therapeutic relationship.
 She embraces the importance of being provided with new lenses with which a client may see the world a bit differently.

-Laura Ronkoske, MSW, LSW
+Laura Ronkoske, MSW, LCSW

 Lake Zurich